youtube/cobalt_sandbox/CONTRIBUTING.md

 ### What is a CLA?

 You have to sign the CLA before you submit code.
+This definitely needs to be done.

 The Contributor License Agreement is necessary mainly because you own the copyright to your changes, even after your contribution becomes part of our